marina-mendez/marina-mendez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... different proyects (from my career and also of my own).
+- 🔭 I’m currently working on ... a lot of different projects (from my backend development career, and also of my own).
 - 🌱 I’m currently learning ...
 Java
 - 🤔 I’m looking forward to learn ...
 SpringBoot, Hibernate, Maven
 - 💬 Ask me about ... a good playlist to study/work to!